-During the SHEBA experiment, the MMCR collected data in 45 m range gates, with 9 s averaging periods, between the surface and 15 km AGL.
+[13] During the SHEBA experiment, the MMCR collected data in 45 m range gates, with 9 s averaging periods, between the surface and 15 km agl.
 The radar was housed in a seatainer, about 25 feet from the DABUL on the helicopter deck of the Des Groseilliers.
-Technical details concerning the cloud radar can be found in Moran et al. [1998].
+Technical details concerning the cloud radar are given by Moran et al. [1998].